Do Community First Responders replace Ambulances?

 What are the requirements to be a Community First Responder?

-A first responder needs to be fully committed to the aims; objectives and constitution of the scheme which simply put are to provide the highest standard of First Responder service to their community.
+A first responder needs to be fully committed to the aims, objectives and constitution of the scheme, which simply put are to provide the highest standard of First Responder service to their community.
+You will also need to commit to minimum of 16 hrs a month duty time and fulfil training requirements for the role.